-Kimberly Evans is an associate at Grant & Eisenhofer, focusing her practice on appraisal rights, corporate governance and complex securities litigation on behalf of institutional investor clients.
+Kimberly Evans is an associate at Grant & Eisenhofer, focusing her practice on corporate governance and complex securities litigation on behalf of institutional investor clients.

-Prior to joining Grant & Eisenhofer, Ms. Evans worked as an associate at a well-known Philadelphia-area law firm, where she gained extensive experience in the practice areas of securities, antitrust, and consumer protection class action litigation.
-She also previously worked as a paralegal in the Juvenile Division of the Philadelphia District Attorney's Office.
+Prior to joining Grant & Eisenhofer, Ms. Evans worked as an associate at a well-known Philadelphia-based law firm, where she gained extensive experience in the practice areas of securities, antitrust, and consumer protection class action litigation.
+She also previously worked as a Paralegal in the Juvenile Division of the Philadelphia District Attorney's Office.

-Ms. Evans is a member of the Delaware State Bar Association and has volunteered with the Wills For Heroes Program, an organization that provides free wills and advanced directives to police officers, firefighters and other first responders.
+Ms. Evans is a member of the American Bar Association and has volunteered with the Wills For Heroes Program, an organization that provides free wills and advanced directives to police officers, firefighters and other first responders.
 She also volunteers her time with local animal rescue groups in the greater-Philadelphia area.

-Ms. Evans earned her J.D. from Temple University in 2007 and received a B.A. in chemistry and criminal justice from La Salle University in 2003.
+Ms. Evans earned her J.D. from Temple University in 2007 and received a bachelor's degree in Chemistry and Criminal Justice from La Salle University in 2003.